-The Moncler Group identified a set of intermediate targets to be achieved by 2025:
+In particular, the Moncler Group identified a set of intermediate targets to be achieved by 2025:

-- 50% of "preferred" nylon used in the 2025 collections - 50% "preferred" cotton used in the 2025 collections - 70% wool certified under specific standards (for example Responsible Wool Standard RWS, Nativa, Sustainawool)
+- 50% of "preferred" nylon;

+- 50% "preferred" cotton;

+- 70% wool certified to specific standards (for example Responsible Wool Standard RWS, Nativa, Sustainawool).

 The objectives listed above contribute to achieve the target of more than 50% of yarns and fabrics made with "preferred" materials in all collections by 2025.